Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 “How you know?
 You never see me excited…*yet.”*

 “Keep it in your pants,” Righteous grumbled.
 “And *don’t test him,* you horny idjits.
-I don’t know ‘bout no two foot or whatever, ‘cuz I’m still the fuckin’ record-holdin’ king ‘till proven otherwise---”
+I don’t know ‘bout no two foot or whatever, ‘cuz I’m still the fuckin’ record-holdin’ king ‘till proven otherwise - ”

 “Daar?”
 Irish suggested to rowdy catcalls.